Konstantin Kosachev: Diplomatic career

-Kosachev became First Secretary of Russian Embassy in Sweden in 1991.
+Kosachev became first secretary of Russian embassy in Sweden in 1991.
 He was named advisor to the embassy in 1994.
 Kosachev participated in several international conferences on European security and disarmament.
-He was part of an advisory group to the Russia's Minister of Foreign Affairs.
-He was also deputy director of the 2nd European Department of the Russian Foreign Ministry, in charge of implementing Russian foreign policy in the Nordic area.
+He was part of an advisory group to Russia's minister of foreign affairs.
+He was also deputy director of the 2nd European Department of the Russian foreign ministry, in charge of implementing Russian foreign policy in the Nordic area.

-From May 1998 Kosachev was first an adviser, then an assistant for international affairs to the Prime Minister (under Sergey Kiriyenko, Yevgeny Primakov, and Sergei Stepashin).
-He also served as Secretariat of the Chairman of the Government of the Russian Federation.
+From May 1998 Kosachev was first an adviser, then an assistant for international affairs to the prime minister (under Sergey Kiriyenko, Yevgeny Primakov, and Sergei Stepashin).
+He also served as secretariat of the chairman of the Government of the Russian Federation.

 Political career

 State Duma deputy

 From 19 December 1999 to December 2003, Kosachev was a deputy of the 3rd State Duma of the Russian Federation, the first deputy head of the Fatherland – All Russia political faction, and deputy chairman of the Foreign Affairs Committee.
 Kosachev was a member of the Commissions to assist the Federal Republic of Yugoslavia in overcoming the consequences of the NATO bombing, to implement the Anti-Ballistic Missile Treaty between the Russian Federation, the Comprehensive Nuclear-Test-Ban Treaty (CTBT) and to conclude a new treaty on further reduction and limitation of strategic offensive arms (New START).

 In 2003, Kosachev defended his Ph.D. thesis on "The concept of development of international law in the fight against nuclear terrorism" at the Diplomatic Academy of the Ministry of Foreign Affairs.

 From 2003 to 2007, Kosachev was deputy of the 4th State Duma of the Russian Federation and part of the United Russia party.
 He served as Chairman of the State Duma Foreign Affairs Committee.
 In 2005, Kosachev wrote an article entitled "Why Would a Bear Need Wings", challenging then-Chairman of the State Duma Boris Gryzlov's position that the United Russia party did not need working groups.

 On 2 December 2007, he was elected deputy of the 5th State Duma of the Russian Federation and continued to chair the State Duma Foreign Affairs Committee.

 On 4 December 2011, Kosachev was elected deputy of the 6th State Duma of the Russian Federation.
-He was elected Deputy Chairman of the State Duma Foreign Affairs Committee.
+He was elected deputy chairman of the State Duma Foreign Affairs Committee.

 Rossotrudnichestvo

-On 5 March 2012, Vladimir Putin appointed Kosachev head of Rossotrudnichestvo, the Federal Agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation and the Russian President's Special Envoy for Relations with CIS Member-States.
+On 5 March 2012, Vladimir Putin appointed Kosachev head of Rossotrudnichestvo, the federal agency for the Commonwealth of Independent States, Compatriots Living Abroad and International Humanitarian Cooperation and the Russian president's special envoy for relations with CIS member-states.